 Subversion, first of all, of what?
 We have already gone some way towards unpacking this part of puzzle.
 The place of the 'what' of the subversion we are talking about here appears to lie exactly amongst the sovereign.
-However, bearing in mind what we have already discussed about the movement towards sovereignty, it's content - the target of its subversion - might be the boundaries set around the human of human rights through the sovereign's control of images.
-Let's take the opportunity here to remind ourselves of what we know of the movement towards sovereignty.
-It manifests in boundary-setting by an eclectic and fluctuating group of states, groups and individuals, (re)enforced by way of modes and means of visual control and violence.
-This results in the creation of a canonized class of human rights image and human rights image creation, the protection of which is aimed at keeping control of the potential of political imagination when it comes to human rights, and therein reinforcing the position of the sovereign itself.
+However, bearing in mind what we have already discussed about the movement towards sovereignty, its content - the target of its subversion - might be the boundaries set around the human of human rights through the sovereign's control of images.

-148 Barthes, R. Camera Lucida.
-Reflections on Photography. trans.
-Howard, R. New York: The Noonday Press, 1988, p.
-38.
+$^{^{148}}$ Roland Barthes, Camera Lucida.
+Reflections on Photography (R Howard tr, The Noonday Press 1988) 38.